paulocts/themosia2026-cg-interfaces/hands_on/02_build_interface/README.md

 ## Step 2 — PACKMOL input: slab + ionic liquid + vacuum

 PACKMOL is used to place the ionic liquid above the surface while leaving a vacuum region empty.
+Be aware that PACKMOL use Å as dimension units.

 Because Martini beads are larger and softer than atomistic particles, we use a **larger tolerance** than in typical atomistic setups.
 One practical strategy is to include cations and anions as **ion pairs**, which can help avoid excessive repulsion between highly charged groups placed too close to each other by PACKMOL.
 Below is an example for the [C<sub>2</sub>mim][BF<sub>4</sub>] ionic liquid.